Skip to main content

 What’s involved

-• an independent research project, mentored by your academic supervisor
+• an independent research project, under the supervision of an academic staff member

 You will usually complete a dissertation or thesis and attend regular meetings with your supervisor to discuss your research.

-Once you complete the requirements for your honours, you will graduate with an honours level award.
+Once you complete the requirements for your honours, you will graduate with a Bachelor (Honours) degree.

 You can contact the faculty or school honours coordinator from the area of interest you are considering, for more information about honours.
 We also hold honours information sessions (usually in September) where you can discuss your options.